hedgeyedev/paypal-ipn-forwarder/README.md

 In addition to setting up this tool, you need a public facing *server*.
 A cloud-based server such as Heroku will work fine.
-The gem in this project will operate as a Sinatra server to receive and queue the PayPal IPN requests.
+The gem in this project will operate as a Sinatra server to receive and queue the PayPal IPN requests on the server.

-Your development machine must run the gem as well; this will send HTTP requests to this public facing server to retrieve the IPN records in the *server*'s queue.
-For each IPN record retrieved, this gem will forward it to your PayPal client as though PayPal had sent it directly.
+The gem will be run on you development machine as well; it will send HTTP requests to this public facing server to retrieve the IPN records in the *server*'s queue.
+For each IPN record retrieved, the gem will forward it to your PayPal client as though PayPal had sent it directly.